davidgasquez/sybil-detection-pond-challenge/README.md

-# Pond Sybil Detection Challenge
+# Pond Sybil Detection Challenge 🕵️‍♂️

 Sybil attacks have long been a challenge in Web3, affecting everything from airdrops and governance to funding mechanisms.
 These attacks occur when individuals create multiple fake identities to manipulate systems, gain unfair advantages, or exploit incentives.

 The objective is to build a machine learning model that predicts the **probability** of a given wallet address being a sybil, using historical blockchain data.

-## Resources
+## Resources 📚

 - [Pond Competition](https://cryptopond.xyz/modelfactory/detail/4712551)

-## Data
+## Data 📊

 For a given address, the desired output of the model is a score between 0 and 1 (0=non-Sybil, 1=Sybil) indicating how likely the given address is a Sybil wallet.

-You are provided with a labeled dataset of **known Sybil addresses** sourced from **Gitcoin Passport and external Sybil lists **(LayerZero, zkSync, OP, Octant, and Gitcoin’s internal ban lists).
+You are provided with a labeled dataset of **known Sybil addresses** sourced from **Gitcoin Passport and external Sybil lists **(LayerZero, zkSync, OP, Octant, and Gitcoin's internal ban lists).
 You will analyze wallet activities, including **transactions, token transfers, and DEX swaps**.
 Please feel free to use any other dataset that you find useful.

 #### Known Sybil Addresses